JuanDAC/holbertonschool-machine_learning/supervised_learning/0x0D-RNNs/README.md

 $

 ```
  Task URLs  Github information Repo:

-- GitHub repository: `holbertonschool-machine_learning`
+* GitHub repository:  ` holbertonschool-machine_learning `
-- Directory: `supervised_learning/0x0D-RNNs`
+* Directory:  ` supervised_learning/0x0D-RNNs `
-- File: `6-bi_backward.py`
+* File:  ` 6-bi_backward.py `
  Self-paced manual review  Panel footer - Controls
 ### 7. Bidirectional Output

-          mandatory         Progress vs Score           Score: 0.00% (Checks completed: 0.00%)         Task Body Update the class   ` BidirectionalCell `  , based on   ` 6-bi_backward.py `  :
+          mandatory         Progress vs Score  Task Body Update the class   ` BidirectionalCell `  , based on   ` 6-bi_backward.py `  :

-- public instance method `def output(self, H):` that calculates all outputs for the RNN:_ `H` is a `numpy.ndarray` of shape ` (t, m, 2 _ h) `that contains the concatenated hidden states from both directions, excluding their initialized states*` t ` is the number of time steps
+* public instance method  ` def output(self, H): `  that calculates all outputs for the RNN:*  ` H `  is a  ` numpy.ndarray `  of shape  ` (t, m, 2 * h) `  that contains the concatenated hidden states from both directions, excluding their initialized states*  ` t `  is the number of time steps
-- `m` is the batch size for the data
+*  ` m `  is the batch size for the data
-- `h` is the dimensionality of the hidden states
+*  ` h `  is the dimensionality of the hidden states

-- Returns: `Y` , the outputs
+* Returns:  ` Y ` , the outputs

 ```bash
 $ cat 7-main.py